-Radio TV and a Book about Diederik Stapel
+Radio TV and a Book About Diederik Stapel

 Radio broadcast CHRISTMAS HOLIDAY 2017 VRT RADIO 1 (20 minutes) Diederik Stapel is talking